Veridian-Zenith/meshiji/README.md

 ## Configuration

 The main configuration file is located at `/etc/voix/config.lua`.
-You can also use a local configuration file at `lua/config.lua`.

 Example configuration:
 ```lua